 New matter is defined as materials that are not present in the non-provisional patent application at the time of filing; however, if the material was mentioned at all, it doesn't qualify as new matter.
 Once the inventor's declarations or oaths are on file, the fees paid, and the patent application completed, the examiner must then determine if there are multiple inventions in the patent application or a single one.

 At the USPTO, applicants are only entitled to one invention in a patent application and one fee for the invention; however, if there are multiple inventions, the applicant has to pick one to move forward to the next stage, which is the examination phase.

 If you need help with the USPTO patent process, you can post your job on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work on behalf of companies like Stripe, Google and Twilio.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work on behalf of companies like Menlo Ventures, Google and Airbnb.